expdi/java-final-capstone-crater-lake/Project Plan.md

 ## Authorization
-- As an admin user I use a REST API to update the Lower and Upper pricing limits for all tracks
+- As an admin user I want to use a REST API to update the Lower and Upper pricing limits for all tracks

+## Optional
+- Add SSL
+- 3rd party A{I call for additional track info